-This is one of those places that may appear ordinary from the outside, but once you walk through the doors of La Dolce Vita you are greeted with mouth watering aromas of authentic Italian cuisine.
+This is one of those places that may appear ordinary from the outside, but once you walk through the doors of La Dolce Vita, you are greeted with mouth-watering aromas of authentic Italian cuisine.
 Owned and operated by a husband and wife, everything is handmade with expertise and love.
-You may arrive to La Dolce Vita as a customer, but you will leave as part of the family.
+You may arrive at La Dolce Vita as a customer but leave as part of the family.

 This local spot is perfect for those wanting to enjoy the ocean view in a relaxed atmosphere.
 With live entertainment daily, delicious tropical drinks, fairly priced tasty food and a play area nearby at Bayfront Park for the kiddos, the whole family is in for a good time!

 Local’s Tip: Don’t let your pup miss out on the fun – O’Leary’s is dog-friendly at its outdoor picnic tables.

 Sarasota’s *smallest* brewery, Brew Life, is perhaps one of the best-hidden gems locals frequent.
 Tucked away in an unsuspecting strip mall, you will find some of the tastiest and most unique brews around, so don’t be afraid to taste a few and ask your bartender for recommendations.
 After all, beer is life, life is great, brew life.

 Local’s Tip: Grab a beer and some quarters and try your hand at some retro-video games like Galaga.

 The Ringling Museum is an iconic Sarasota staple and makes the perfect daytime activity.
 Not only can you immerse yourself in beautiful paintings and sculptures from various generations, but you’ll also get an inside look at the amazing Ringling Circus laid down roots right here in this gulf coast community.